iamabin/coughoverflow/AI.md

 I used ChatGPT to help me to provide the debug insight.

 - endpoint /analysis post
-  "Here is the error(cpoyed from the pytest) please tell me how to fix it."
+  "Here is the error(cpoied from the pytest) please tell me how to fix it."
    The response is: You should make sure you can get output from overflowengine.
     print("🧠 STDOUT:", repr(result.stdout))
       print("❌ STDERR:", repr(result.stderr))